 The layout of your pages may look good on your desktop, but what about when you jump over to a mobile device?

 This is something that likely doesn’t even cross most of our minds!
 In the past, even I have forgotten to double-check how the layout looks when I view it on mobile.

 How I Handled It

 This year I actually ended up changing several layouts because they didn’t look good when I went from desktop to mobile.
-A few examples:
+Here are a few examples:

-- Generally, if you have columns on a desktop web page, it will reorder it into one column on a mobile device.
+- Generally, if you have columns on a desktop web page, it will reorder them into one column on a mobile device.
 (This may not bother you as long as it looks good.)

 - The layout of photos may shift or look off-center.

 - This year I experienced a weird text break between two words I had in bold.
 It shifted the second half of the sentence two rows down on mobile.
 When I removed the bold font, it looked just fine on mobile.

 Strange things like that happen, and unless you know how to code and can tweak some of those things sometimes, it’s easier just to change the layout.

 Feel free to browse around and see what I’ve done. https://Studio88Piano.com